temaxuck/ast-calc/README.md

 # AST Calculator

 A basic program that parses arithmetical expressions and builds [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which can be then evaluated.
+The project was created for educational and recreational purposes, so please don't expect much from it.

 ## Usage